 Sarah Haynes, Growth Business Advisor (Pre-scale) at GC Business Growth Hub

-The Jubilee Centre helps intellectually curious Christians connect their faith with public life.
+The Jubilee Centre helps active and thoughtful Christians connect their faith with public life.
 We offer high quality research, training and publications that give a biblical perspective on culture and society, and drive social change.
-The Centre is directed by Jonathan Tame, who introduces some of the key contributors to the course curriculum.

 Philip grew up in Chennai, India, but has lived in England for 20 years.
 He has a master’s degree in Politics and International Relations, and is married to Renate, from the Netherlands.